TransitScreen/CityMotion-Plugin/api-documentation/citymotion-web-api-documentation.md

 - Usage: `key = (string: your customer key, all lowercase)`
 - Example: `key=abcdefghijklmopqrstuv`

-#### locationCode
+#### coordinates
-- Description: Your Location Code is provided by TransitScreen to identify your custom Hub screen to show the user.
+- Description: A set of latitude and longitude separated by comma.
+We prefer values are truncated to 4 decimal places (ie: 0.0001).
-- Usage: `locationCode = (string: a short phrase with letters and/or numbers, no spaces, lowercased)`
+- Usage: `coordinates = (string: only numbers, no spaces)`
-- Example: `locationCode=building123`
+- Example: `coordinates=38.9019,-77.0389`

 #### Optional Parameters
 See Optional Parameters Guide

 ### Error Handling
-Page will show an error message if location code or customer key is incorrect
+Page will show an error message if the customer key is incorrect.

 ---